dll110/dll110.github.io/_posts/2023-07-28-independent-thinking.md

 I suspect that independent thinking, ironically, is best done with the help of others.
 Graham does note this, that you should find independent-thinking friends to talk to, but I think it's moreso framed in the context of being exposed to unconventional thinking.

-But I think if you're anything like me, a particular value of friends is so that your independent thinking doesn't take a bad turn.
+But I think if you're anything like me, a particular value of friends is so that your attempt at independent thinking doesn't take a bad turn.
 In the end, reality is rather local, and who you are, how you perceive, is shaped by those near you.

 <center><img src="../documents/i_at_the_center.png" title="I at the Center" style='width="400"; height:600px;'/></center>